mkhoeini/lang42/README.md

 lang42
 ======

-Just some enthusiastic, long term project
+Just some enthusiastic, long term project.

+*This project does nothing for now*